-Methane is a potent greenhouse gas: the Intergovernmental Panel on Climate Change estimates that fossil methane has 36 times the global warming potential of carbon dioxide over a 100 year time frame and at least 86 times the global warming potential of carbon dioxide over a 20-year time frame.88 fact understated the scope of the problem.
-EPA has identified natural gas systems as the "single largest contributor to United States anthropogenic methane emissions," amounting to over 40% of the total.89 Even when using a global warming potential that has been superceded by recent higher estimates, EPA concluded that methane emissions from the oil and gas production industry constituted 5% of all carbon dioxide equivalent (CO_2e) emissions in the country.90
+Methane is a potent greenhouse gas: the Intergovernmental Panel on Climate Change estimates that methane has 34 times the global warming potential of carbon dioxide over a 100 year time frame and at least 86 times the global warming potential of carbon dioxide over a 20-year time frame.

+EPA has recognized methane emissions from natural gas production and systems as a major contributor to climate change, and many recent studies indicate that EPA has in fact understated the scope of the problem.
+EPA has identified natural gas systems as the "single largest contributor to United States anthropogenic methane emissions," amounting to over 40% of the total.
+90 Even when using a global warming potential that has been superceded by recent higher estimates, EPA concluded that methane emissions from the oil and gas production industry constituted 5% of all carbon dioxide equivalent (CO2e) emissions in the country.